 Now, all users are showed as the same icon.
 You may change “your” icon in order to be distinguished from others.
 You can change it with “Account Settings”.
 You can also change your username here.
-Please replace it with the suitable picture.
+Please replace it with a suitable picture.
 If you don’t have any pictures, you can use this icon.
 He is Questetra’s mascot character “Ques-Kun”.

 You have finished all the steps of the setting up the environment.
 Let’s use the Workflow App!

-STEP1: Using Pre-installed App
+Chapter 1: Using Pre-installed App

 As “Task request flow App” has been pre-installed already, so let’s use this to see how Questetra BPM Suite works.
 Since you will use two accounts in this step, so you should prepare two browsers in which Adobe Flash Player is enabled if you can. (e.g. Firefox and Chrome.)